zhanglab/psamm/docs/tutorial/fpp.rst

 ____________________

-``vis`` command allows users to specify the name of resulting file through ``--output`` option, this option should followed by a string and that string is the name of output files (without the file extension).
+``vis`` command allows users to specify the name of resulting file through ``--output`` option, this option should be followed by a string and that string is the name of output files (without the file extension).
 For example, the following command will export 4 files: "Ecolicore.dot", "Ecolicore.dot.png", "Ecolicore.nodes.tsv" and "Ecolicore.edges.tsv":